navuyi/Elevator-System-2023/README.md

 8. Elevator has body limit.
 People are not served if the limit would be exceeded - people are left waiting in the lobby.

 ## How to start?
-1. git clone the repository to any location
+1. `git clone ...` the repository to any location
 2. run `npm install` inside repository directory in order to install required dependencies
 3. run `npm run dev` to start dev server and enter address printed out in the console